Architecture is sculpture.

-Ferentinos opened his architecture office Ferentinos Architecture in 2012 after working in New York City for such prestigious architects as Skidmore, Owings & Merrill (SOM), Raimund Abraham, and Francois de Menil.
+Andrew Ferentinos is an architect based in New England.
+He opened his office in 2012 after working in New York City for architects Skidmore, Owings & Merrill (SOM), Raimund Abraham, and Francois de Menil.

 Ferentinos studied architecture and art at The Cooper Union in New York City and at Massachusetts Institute of Technology.
 He received a BArch from Cooper Union and an advanced Masters degree from MIT.
 He is a professionally licensed architect.